SharePoint Migration: Questions, Answers, and Best Practices

 - Comply with industry-specific regulations (e.g., GDPR, HIPAA).

-Answer: Classic vs. Modern SharePoint Sites and Migration Impact:
+Classic vs. Modern SharePoint Sites and Migration Impact:

-Modern Sites: Sleeker, responsive, and feature-rich
+- Modern Sites: Sleeker, responsive, and feature-rich SharePoint Online sites.

 - Update or rebuild custom solutions to fit the new SharePoint version.